Collection

 build a collection reference

 We use a path to identify the collection (uniquely).
-Root collections have a simple path, such as "users" (no starting slash).
-Sub-collection paths are made from several components.
+Root collections have the simplest path, such as "users" (no starting slash).
+Sub-collection paths are built from several components.

 -